Aravind-Jalda/interview-prep/troubleshooting/troubleshooting-q&a.md

 ---

 ## 1. What is troubleshooting in DevOps?
-Troubleshooting is the process of identifying, analyzing, and fixing issues in systems or applications...
+Troubleshooting is the process of identifying, analyzing, and fixing issues in systems or applications.

 ---

 ## 2. What is your general troubleshooting approach?

 Step-by-step:
-1. Understand the problem  check
+1. Understand the problem
 2. Check logs
 3. Verify system status
 4. Check dependencies